RISE-sait/api/square_service/README.md

 # Python Square Service

 This microservice provides Square checkout functionality using FastAPI.
+It is the authoritative service for all Square operations; legacy Go helpers under `internal/services/square` and associated webhook handlers are retained only for historical reference.

 ## Endpoints